Accelerated Minimax Algorithms Flock Together: Introduction

-\paragraph{Contribution.} In this work, we identify the \emph{merging path (MP) property} among anchoring-based algorithms, which state that the trajectories of these algorithms quickly merge, and use this novel property to develop new accelerated algorithms.
-First, we show that known accelerated minimax algorithms \cite{YoonRyu2021_accelerated, LeeKim2021_fast, Tran-DinhLuo2021_halperntype} have $\mathcal{O}(1/k^2)$-merging paths with the optimized Halpern iteration \cite{Halpern1967_fixed, Lieder2021_convergence} and thereby identify their point convergence.
+In this work, we identify the \emph{merging path (MP) property} among anchoring-based algorithms, which states that the trajectories of these algorithms quickly merge, and use this novel property to develop new accelerated algorithms.
+First, we show that known accelerated minimax algorithms \cite{YoonRyu2021_accelerated, LeeKim2021_fast, Tran-DinhLuo2021_halperntype} have $\mathcal{O}(1/k^2)$-merging paths with the optimized Halpern iteration \cite{Halpern1967_fixed, Lieder2021_convergence} and thereby establish their point convergence\footnote{By point convergence, we mean the iterates converge to a solution.
+For example, the $z_k$ iterates of EAG satisfy $z_k \to z_\star$, where $z_\star$ is a solution to~\cref{eqn:minimax_problem}.}.
 Second, we present a new accelerated minimax algorithm for smooth strongly-convex-strongly-concave setup designed to approximate, in the MP sense, the OC-Halpern method, which has an optimal accelerated rate.
 Third, we present a near-optimal accelerated proximal gradient type algorithm, designed to approximate, in the MP sense, the Halpern-accelerated Douglas-Rachford splitting \cite{DouglasRachford1956_numerical, LionsMercier1979_splitting}.